stefaniecg/stefaniecg.github.io/bib_dis/main.md

 - **Dynamic of the Group**:
 The _saints_ are referred to as moderators in this sessions.
-We as moderators need to remember that we are reading the bible with _non-believers_.
+Moderators need to remember that we are reading the bible with _non-believers_.
 This is a different setting as the normal _church_ setting, for this is NOT a _bible study_ but rather a _bible discovery_.
 In these discovery-sessions all participants are invited to share their opinion about scripture without retaliation, but rather with tolerance, humbleness, and kindness we are all called to share our interpretation of scripture.
 Active involvement of all participants is needed, included the moderators as just participants.